evan2mak/MovieSearch/README.md

 The sendFeedback method opens the email client to send feedback to the creator.

+fetchMovieDetails:

+The fetchMovieDetails method is for fetching detailed information about each movie.

 ## MovieAdapter

 MovieAdapter is a recycler view adapter class that binds movie data to a list and handles view creation and binding for a movie list UI.